 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Corno di Toro Chile Peppers

-Corno di Toro chile peppers are available in the spring and summer months.
+Corno di Toro chile peppers are available in the spring through summer.

 Recipes that include Corno di Toro Chile Peppers.
 One is easiest, three is harder.